Best Birth Control Pill: Which One’s Right For Me?

 All the pills in the pack of a mini pill course contain a single mixture and formulation of hormones unlike the combination pills wherein, there are both active and inactive pills.

-As mentioned below, the distribution in number of active and inactive tablets depends on how frequently you wish to get your menstrual cycles.
+As mentioned below, the distribution in a number of active and inactive tablets depends on how frequently you wish to get your menstrual cycles.